Dark Matter Production during the Thermalization Era: Introduction

 The thermalization via the splitting does not occur instantaneously.
 There are two important consequences of the finiteness of thermalization time scale.
 Frist, the maximal temperature of the Universe is overestimated if one assumes the {\it instantaneous thermalization}~\cite{Harigaya:2013vwa, Mukaida:2015ria}.
 Second, the inflaton decay products, whose initial energy is of the same order as the inflaton mass, survive for a finite time until they lose their energy.
 These high-energy particles may be relevant for the DM production~\cite{Harigaya:2014waa}, particularly in the case where the cross section depends positively on the center of mass energy.

-Non-thermal production of DM is recently discussed in the literature~\cite{Garcia:2017tuj, Dudas:2017kfz, Drees:2017iod, Garcia:2018wtq, Allahverdi:2018aux, Kaneta:2019zgw}.
+Non-thermal production of DM was extensively discussed in Refs.~\cite{Giudice:2000ex,Moroi:1994rs,Kawasaki:1995cy,Moroi:1999zb,Gelmini:2006pw} under the assumption of {\it instantaneous thermalization}.
+Ref.~\cite{Giudice:2000ex} discusses thermal production during the reheating era.
+Since there is an ambient plasma before the reheating completes, the DM can be produced from the scattering in the ambient plasma even if the reheating temperature is lower than the freeze-out temperature.
+Refs.~\cite{Moroi:1994rs,Kawasaki:1995cy,Moroi:1999zb,Gelmini:2006pw} discuss the non-thermal production of DM from the inflaton (or moduli) decay.
+If the branching ratio is large enough, the number density of produced WIMPs is determined by the annihilation process.
+On the other hand, if the branching ratio is small, the number density is determined simply by the branching ratio and the decay temperature.
+There are also recent works in the literature~\cite{Garcia:2017tuj, Dudas:2017kfz, Drees:2017iod, Garcia:2018wtq, Allahverdi:2018aux, Kaneta:2019zgw}.
 These works except for Ref.~\cite{Garcia:2018wtq} do not take into account the finiteness of the thermalization time scale and estimate the DM production from the scattering of particles in the thermal plasma before the reheating is completed.
 Ref.~\cite{Garcia:2018wtq} takes into account the correct maximal temperature, which is much lower than the one obtained in the {\it instantaneous thermalization} approximation.
 Still, they omit the second effect we discussed above and may underestimate the DM production rate.

 In this paper, we take into account the finiteness of thermalization time scale.
 There are three processes to produce DM during the thermalization and reheating era: (A) a collision between high-energy particles, (B) a collision between a high-energy particle and a particle in the ambient plasma, and (C) a collision between particles in the ambient plasma.
 We calculate DM abundance from these contributions and show the conditions to figure out the dominant process.
 We will see that the contribution (A) is dominant when the cross section of DM production depends positively and strongly on the center of mass energy as considered in Ref.~\cite{Garcia:2018wtq}.
 The contribution (B) is important when the cross section is mildly dependent on the center of mass energy and the reheating temperature is much lower than the DM mass.
 This includes the case considered in Ref.~\cite{Harigaya:2014waa}.